 A strong public school system is basic to the health and growth of a community.
 Quality schools attract people to live in the area.
 The Adopt-A-School program strengthens and improves our schools, creates a climate of involvement and interaction between businesses/organizations and schools and involves the community in preparing for its own economic future.
 We are working to make a positive impact in our community.

 Adopt-A-School is the commitment of time, energy, and expertise of a business or organization to an individual school.
 The overall objectives of each partnership are flexible and the relationships grow and flourish through a climate of active involvement and interaction between the school and the adopter.

 How Can I Help Today?

 We are in need of non-perishable food donations and toiletries to keep our six “Little Free Pantries” stocked.
 The pantries are located outside of Harrison and Glen Oak Learning Centers, Manual Academy, Roosevelt Magnet School, Lincoln K-8 and Trewyn K-6.
 Second Chance Church, a new Adopt-A-School partner, expanded on the Little Free Library movement and recently built these pantries-- which allows the community to give or take non-perishable foods and other items of necessity when needed.
 We have noticed that some of the pantries are being utilized to a great extent.
 We want to make sure that items are present when people need them.
 Please click here to contact Sarah Oakford about making a food or toiletry donation.

-Members of the Junior League of Peoria and the Peoria Public Schools Foundation staff joined together on Saturday, August 5th to do a landscape redo in the front of the Administration Building.
+Picture on left: Members of the Junior League of Peoria and the Peoria Public Schools Foundation staff joined together in the summer of 2017 to do a landscape redo in the front of the Administration Building.